smarie/develop-behind-proxy/README.md

 This chapter helps you to configure the various applications that you may wish to use.
 Remember that the proxy prevents any application to access the internet, so any time an application does not work and you think it requires internet access, this might be it.
 If you don't find your tool in the list, please feel free to contribute with a pull request.

+### Common settings for tools that support auto-config scripts (.pac)

+Some tools are able to get their configuration with "auto-config" from a `.pac` script.
+If your organization provides such a script, simply use it to configure the tool and you're done.

 ### Common settings for several Unix/Linux inspired tools

 Curl, Git, Conda, Pip and many others rely on the following standard unix/linux environment variables that you should define in your OS :